 She previously served as a Director, Human Resources Business Partner for Covanta, and Director of Human Resources for RiverRoad Waste Solutions, which was rebranded Rubicon Global, during her tenure.

 Christine, a graduate of Villanova and Pace University Law School, lives with her husband Bill, and their children, Alex, Liam and Victoria, in New Jersey.

-Philip started at Wilmington Paper in 2009.
+Philip started at Wilmington Paper - The Program in 2009.
 He is currently responsible for buying and selling scrap from suppliers and customers throughout the country, working with both domestic paper mills and industry customer as well as export agents and overseas paper mills throughout the world.
 He oversees a team of account coordinators and the inside sales team that facilitates the brokering, trading and movement of scrap out of the folding carton plants, converting plants, multi-wall bag manufacturers and recycling facilities.

-Phil played football and lacrosse at Salve Regina University, where he earned a degree in business administration and currently lives in New Jersey with his wife, Michelle and their two children.
+Philip played football and lacrosse at Salve Regina University, where he earned a degree in business administration and currently lives in New Jersey with his wife, Michelle and their two children.